-Software can write a nonzero value to this register, and that value will-takes effect as a result of either a warm reset or LDTSTOP# disconnect sequence on the associated chain.
+Software can write a nonzero value to this register, and that value takes effect as a result of either a warm reset or LDTSTOP# disconnect sequence on the associated chain.
 For host interface blocks, the change is effected by HyperTransport RESET#, not host reset.
 For secondary interface blocks, the change is effected by HyperTransport RESET# on the bridge's secondary chain.
-If two sides of a link are programmed to different frequencies when a RESET# or LDTSTOP# assertion occurs, the link may not be able tocannot complete the initialization sequence.
-The system design must ensure that RESET# or LDTSTOP# will are not be asserted while software is writing new link frequency values.
+If two sides of a link are programmed to different frequencies when a RESET# or LDTSTOP# assertion occurs, the link cannot complete the initialization sequence.
+The system design must ensure that RESET# or LDTSTOP# are not asserted while software is writing new link frequency values.
 The means to ensure this is system-specific and beyond the scope of this specification.